About the Midstream Natalist Ovulation Test

 Yes.
 Don’t drink a bunch of liquid for a few hours before testing.
 It can dilute the urine and cause a false negative result—meaning you could be ovulating, but the test will show you’re not.

 My cycle length is different each month.
 How do I know when to start testing?

-If your cycle length is different month to month by more than 3 days, choose the shortest cycle you’ve had in the last 6 months to figure out when to start testing.
-Another option is to start testing when you notice egg white cervical mucus—that’s a sign of ovulation.
-You may find it helpful to order more tests than are in this pack.
+If your cycle length is different month to month by more than three days, choose the shortest cycle you’ve had in the last six months to figure out when to start testing.
+Another option is to start testing the day after the last day of your period in order to guarantee that you do not miss your LH surge.

 What time of day should I test?